Rochesterfest Treasure Hunt History - Reconstructed from interviews with past chairs and from Post-Bulletin archives

 The 2000 Rochesterfest treasure was found, on the first night of the event, by Thomas Hendricks of Rochester.
 That year’s treasure was hidden under a pine tree in back of Gage Elementary School.
 According to Hendricks, his son was playing under the tree and found the treasure by accident.
 Hendricks had heard the clues, but wasn't actively searching for it.
 The treasure was a small plastic toy ox, which relates to the story of George Head and the paving of an early Rochester street by pulling a log behind an ox.

 2001 marked the year that the Hunt was turned over to chairs by Dave and Pat Pennington.
 The $500 prize was sponsored by Majestic Pines Casino, and was awarded to five finders.
-This treasure was found in Rochester’s Soldiers Field Park.
+More information about 2001 is being unburied for accuracy.

 Ferber returned as sole Treasure Hunt Chair in 2002, and the treasure was hidden in the little park at 6th Street SW and Broadway, across from Rochester’s Fire Station #1.
 The item was a Sears brand pocket watch, which connected to Richard Sears, who was born just south of Rochester and who started out his career by selling watches.
 Sears became the founder of Sears stores.
 This was a somber year, as we mourned the loss of Aly Hazama, wife of former Mayor Chuck Hazama.
 A dedication in this park was made in Aly’s memory during Rochesterfest.